Family-Type Home For Adults Pub. 1327

 In addition to companionship and the satisfaction of helping others, you will be paid for the services that you provide to your residents.
 A worker from your county Department of Social Services will explain the income benefits that are available and answer any other questions you have about the program.

-In New York City: Human Resources Administration Division of Voluntary and Proprietary Homes for Adults
+In New York City, contact the Human Resources Administration, Division of Voluntary and Proprietary Homes for Adults at (212) 971-2930.

-Pursuant to the Americans with Disabilities Act, the New York State Office of Children and Family Services will make this material available in large print or on audiotape upon request.
+Pursuant to the Americans with Disabilities Act, the New York State Office of Children and Family Services will make this material available in an appropriate format upon request.

 Translate This Page